masinde70/AI-for-HealthCare/README.md

  * Stemming
  * Stop Word
  * Vectorizer
+   Used in a step featurizing.
+It transforms some input into something else.
+One example is binary vectorizer which transforms tokenized messages into a binary vector indicating which items in the vocabulary appear in the message
  * Featurization
     The processin of transforming raw inputs into somethinga model can perform training and prediction on.